boryanakis/Genomics_RNAseq_supp/rnaseq_workshop.md

 In order to quantify the RNA-seq data for our samples, we need the transcript sequences for _D. melanogaster_.
 Open a new browser tab, and search for [flybase](https://flybase.org/).
 Go to downloads, and click on Genomes (FTP).
 Next, click on Drosophila melanogaster, and then navigate to the most recent release `dmel_r6.50_FB2023_01/` (at the bottom of the page).
 Since we need the transcript sequences, we will look in the `fasta` folder.
 The file that we are interested in is called `dmel-all-transcript-r6.50.fasta.gz`.
 Right click and select "Copy link" on that file name.
 We can use that link to download the reference transciptome.

-Check pwd and ensure evetyone is at the same place: home dir
+Check pwd and ensure everyone is at the same place: home dir

 ```
 wget http://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r6.50_FB2023_01/fasta/dmel-all-transcript-r6.50.fasta.gz